Skaant/perma-data-5/README.md

    * **concluded on:** need a **more modular structure**, a better **delivery workflow** and a more **content-oriented UX strategy**

 ## stack & development features
+here are presented the application stack & the solutions used

+each of them is first described by its basic features, while the rest is dedicated to implementation

 #### table of contents
 * [Firebase back-end](#firebase-back-end)